Coach Trip

-Coach Trip is a British reality game show originally broadcast on Channel 4 from 7 March 2005 to 30 June 2006.
-The programme returned after a three-year break, from 25 May 2009 to 9 March 2012.
-In early 2013, the show went into hiatus again and was replaced by 2 new shows, Brendan's Magical Mystery Tour and Brendan's Love Cruise.
-However, in September 2013, Channel 4 announced that they had renewed Coach Trip for another series in 2014 which has now aired.
+Coach Trip is a British reality game show that began airing on Channel 4 on 7 March 2005.
+The show's premise sees four to seven pairs of tourists undertaking a coach tour principally of continental Europe between twenty and fifty days, whilst accompanied in every episode by tour guide Brendan Sheerin.
+A vote takes place every evening in which each couple votes for the pair they least enjoy travelling with, and the pair with the most votes receives either a yellow or red card.
+The show went on hiatus on 30 June 2006, and returned after a three-year break, from 25 May 2009 to 9 March 2012.
+In early 2013, the show went on hiatus again and was replaced by two new shows, Brendan's Magical Mystery Tour and Brendan's Love Cruise.
+However, in September 2013, Channel 4 announced that they had renewed Coach Trip for another series in 2014.
 On 9 April 2014, a further four series were announced following the success of the ninth series in early 2014.